gbbns/static.gbbns.co/content/uses.md

 * Photoshop
 * Lightroom
 * Chrome
-* TweetDeck (OK, I know it's not strictly a desktop app...)
+* TweetDeck
 * DropBox

 ## Desk Setup
-I'm yet to find a desk I truly love -- either to buy or to build -- so in the meantime I have the [IKEA Malm desk with pull out panel](http://www.ikea.com/gb/en/products/desks/desk-computer-desks/malm-desk-with-pull-out-panel-oak-veneer-art-00214181/)
+I'm yet to find a desk I truly love -- either to buy or to build -- so in the meantime I have the [IKEA Malm desk with pull out panel](http://www.ikea.com/gb/en/products/desks/desk-computer-desks/malm-desk-with-pull-out-panel-oak-veneer-art-00214181/) which, I have to say, I am super impressed with.

 I sit on an [IKEA MARKUS](http://www.ikea.com/gb/en/products/chairs-stools-benches/office-chairs/markus-swivel-chair-glose-black-art-20103101/) which I was lucky enough to get free in an office clearance.